5 Ways CRM and Marketing Automation Can Aid International Student Recruitment

 Creating Multilingual Content with Marketing Automation

 There can also be a lot of value in using marketing automation for international student recruitment, particularly when it comes to multilingual campaigns.
-Using a CRM system with integrated marketing automation functionality, you can create landing pages and inquiry forms in the native language of the students you are targeting.
+Using a CRM for schools with integrated marketing automation functionality, you can create landing pages and inquiry forms in the native language of the students you are targeting.
 When an inquiry is made, those leads can automatically be created with their preferred language specified.

 Example: An Italian landing page from Irish College of English with a lead capture form.
 Using CRM and marketing automation, you can ensure that any lead captured through multilingual campaigns is automatically segmented according to language.